RSE-Sheffield/software_licensing/index.md

 > If you're a University of Sheffield researcher, probably **not** you!

-- Staff or research students - usually the university.
+- Staff or research students - usually the university ([student IP](https://www.sheffield.ac.uk/research-services/commercialisation/student-ip), [UK gov](https://www.gov.uk/guidance/ownership-of-copyright-works).
 - Different rules for undergrads.
-- Funded research can have specific agreements in place.
-Check with your PI.
+- Funded research can have specific agreements in place - check with your PI.

 # License